specy-network/specy/README.md

 #### Create automation transaction task
+We can create automated interchain tasks in the `Specy` chain using the `create-task` cmd.
+The following are some task examples:
 - Automation task case 1:

     Create a transfer task for the host chain on the controller chain.
 When the task is executed, the interchain account on the host chain will transfer to the specified address.
+    :warning: **NOTE:**  The last parameter '{"maxAmount": 10000}' is a check-data, which describes the custom data required for rulefile checking in JSON format.
+    :warning: **NOTE:**  Replace the existing content with the actual output of ica-account.

     //TODO Add explanation for rulefile！
 ```bash